Why Isn’t Anyone Coming to My Website?

 - Does your website have a professional appearance?

 - Is your website interesting, attention grabbing and relevant?

-- Is your website fully accesible and easy to navigate?
+- Is your website fully accessible and easy to navigate?

 - Does your website provide ‘real’ content (not obviously keyword dense)?

 - Does your website make it easy for people to do business with you?

 - Has your website been built with search engine optimisation in mind?

 Have you said yes to all of the above?
 I do hope so!
 If not, you really need consider addressing this before looking at the next set of options as this might come back and bite you further down the line.

 The trick to getting what you want out of your website is to have a website design that attracts the visitors you want and encourages them to do what you want them to do.
 If your website looks professional, is engaging & accessible, has relevant and interesting content and is SEO friendly you are now in a position to do for your website what it needs you to do…to start promoting it!

 There are many ways you can promote your website including pay per click advertising, mass-email marketing, social media marketing and offline website promotion.
 These are all popular methods to generate traffic but some will work better than others depending on your business and how you operate as an individual.